front-end-intermediate/5-express/readme.md

 ## Homework

 - Add an author to the recipe schema, allow the user to enter it and display it in the ui.
-- Allow the user to enter ingredients and preparations steps.
+- Allow the user to enter ingredients and preparation steps.
+- `.map()` over the ingredients

 ## Resources